TheSmartLocal – Singapore’s Leading Travel and Lifestyle Portal

 For the longest time, Singaporeans who wanted to enter JB had a few choices: brave the Causeway Link bus queues, camp for KTM Shuttle Tebrau tickets, or take a gamble on those illegal Singapore-JB private hires.
 Thankfully, other than the upcoming RTS Link, there’s finally another legit option with greater comfort and convenience.

 There’s now a Cross-Border Ride-Hail Service by Grab, which means you can hop on legal car rides to JB.
-Here’s how to book Grab’s cross-border taxis, plus prices and locations.
+Here’s how our trip went when we booked a cross-border taxi to return back to the Little Red Dot after a long day at our neighbour’s, plus prices and locations.

 What is Grab’s cross-border taxi service?